NoahLE/Developer-Notes/content/javascript/vue/components.md

 `is` allows for the switching of components.
 In the code below, the `v-bind:is=` allows for that value to be a component or an options object.

+To cache results or state, use the `keep-alive` element.

 ```html
 <div id="dynamic-component-demo" class="demo">
   <button